Healthy Italian Cooking at Home

 Place in a large baking pan coated with cooking spray.

-Bake, uncovered, at 325° for 40 minutes or until peppers are tender.
+Bake, uncovered, at 325° F for 40 minutes or until peppers are tender.

 Remove from the oven and sprinkle with remaining cheese.
 Return to the oven and heat, uncovered, until cheese is melted.